 4) Pan tumaca

-The Spanish bread with tomato or also known as “pan tumaca” is a traditional food all over the country, but it´s original from Catalonia.
+The Spanish bread with tomato or also known as “pan tumaca” is a traditional food from Spain eaten all over the country, but it´s original from Catalonia.

 It´s the easiest Spanish food and it will literally take you about 5 minutes to make.
 Perfect for breakfast, snack or even as a side dish on a big meal.